Gift Acceptance Policies

 Donor Advised Funds (DAF)

-UNICEF USA will accept grants from a DAF, with the exception of grants that confer a particular benefit on the donor, including but not limited to special event-related sponsorships, tables, ticket purchases, or auction bids for experiential gifts.
-As a general matter, DAFs should not be used as a pledge payments.
-We may consider using DAF distributions to satisfy pledge payments under non-binding pledge commitments review.
-In addition, UNICEF USA will not receipt contributions from a DAF because the DAF has already provided a receipt.
-Gifts that include commitments for particular donor recognition or donor benefit or that mandate reporting will require a written agreement.
+UNICEF USA will not issue a tax receipt for contributions from a DAF because the DAF has already issued a tax receipt.
+DAF gifts that include commitments for particular donor recognition or donor benefit, or that mandate reporting or other special stewardship, will require a written agreement.
 UNICEF USA will treat all DAF gifts as anonymous unless otherwise instructed by the donor who initiated the gift.

 Planned Gifts